 Herpes zoster infections have been reported with dimethyl fumarate use.
-In an ongoing long-term extension study, in which 1,736 MS patients are treated with dimethyl fumarate, approximately 5% experienced one or more events of herpes zoster, the majority of which were mild to moderate in severity.
+In the long-term extension study, in which 1 736 MS patients were treated, approximately 5% experienced one or more events of herpes zoster, of which 42% were mild, 55% were moderate, and 3% were severe.
+The time to onset from first dimethyl fumarate dose ranged from approximately 3 months to 10 years.
+Four patients experienced serious events, all of which resolved.
 Most subjects, including those who experienced a serious herpes zoster infection, had lymphocyte counts above the lower limit of normal.
 In a majority of subjects with concurrent lymphocyte counts below the LLN, lymphopenia was rated moderate or severe.
-In the post-marketing setting most cases of herpes zoster infection were non-serious and resolved with treatment.
-Limited data is available on ALC in patients with herpes zoster infection in the post-marketing setting.

-However, when reported, most patients experienced moderate ($\geq 0.5 \times 10^9/L$ to $0.8 \times 10^9/L$) or severe $(<0.5 \times 10^{9}/L \text{ to } 0.2 \times 10^{9}/L)$ lymphopenia (see section 4.4).
+In the post-marketing setting, most cases of herpes zoster infection were non-serious and resolved with treatment.
+Limited data are available on absolute lymphocyte count (ALC) in patients with herpes zoster infection in the post-marketing setting.
+However, when reported, most patients experienced moderate ($\geq 0.5 \times 10^9/L$ to $< 0.8 \times 10^9/L$) or severe ($< 0.5 \times 10^9/L$ to $0.2 \times 10^9/L$) lymphopenia (see section 4.4).